luk3Sky/docs/docs/robot/firmware/motors.md

 ## Configurations

-Addition to the above functions, there are two publicly accessible variables to adjust the drift of the motors.
+In addition to the above functions, there are two publicly accessible variables to adjust the drift of the motors.
-The values should be stored in EEPROM memory and write into variables during memory.begin().
+The values should be stored in EEPROM memory and write into variables during *memory.begin()*.

 Following will update the error correction values on the memory.
 - Default: 0